• Skip to primary navigation

 Of course!
 You can swap the panko breadcrumbs with a gluten-free variety instead.
 For the marinade and dipping sauce, make sure to use gluten-free tamari.

-It’s best to reheat the pieces in a hot pan with a little oil so they can crisp back up.
+It's best enjoyed right away but If you do end up with leftovers, keep them in an airtight container in the fridge for 2 or 3 days.
+Reheat the pieces in a hot pan with a little oil so they can crisp back up.
 Cook each side for a few minutes or until warmed through.
 You can also heat them in the air fryer.

 sideview of sesame crusted tofu on a white plate with dipping sauce in the middle.